jolle11/Find-Your-HSL/README.md

 ---

 -   Info button work.
--   Automatically change color when a different value is set in one of the three fields (color changes while writing).
 -   Style the document.
 -   Refactor code.
 -   **?** Automatically change color when scrolling up and down with the scrollwheel.
 -   **?** Automatically change color when click+sliding up and down the corresponding div.
 -   **?** Automatically change color when using up and down arrows while the text field is selected.

+## Done:

+---

 -   ~~Random button work.~~
 -   ~~Reset values on page refresh.~~
 -   ~~Copy button work.~~
+-   ~~Automatically change color when a different value is set in one of the three fields.~~